haskell-infra/haskell-admins/README.md

 *  Herbert Valerio Riedel (@hvr)
 *  Rick Elrod (@relrod)

-You can contact the current team at any time with an email to admin@haskell.org, or hit them up on IRC (#haskell-infrastructure on freenode).
+You can contact the current team at any time with an email to admin@haskell.org, or hit them up on IRC (#haskell-infrastructure on https://libera.chat/).

 ### Infrastructure providers
 Haskell.org uses many service providers for its infrastructure.